-The device also incorporates an intelligent erasing algorithm that can detect when a byte location fails to erase properly.
-If an erase error arises, it will be indicated by the EPE bit in the Status Register.
+The device also incorporates an intelligent erase algorithm that can detect when a byte location fails to erase properly.
+If an erase error occurs, it will be indicated by the EPE bit in the Status Register.

 8.3 Chip Erase